commschamp/comms_protocols_cpp_src/text/message/read_write.md

 and assignment operations required to implement serialisation/deserialisation functionality.

-Also note that the same implementation of the read/write operations can be used in any system with any restrictions.
+Also note, that the same implementation of the read/write operations can be used in any system with any restrictions.
 For example, the bare-metal embedded system cannot use dynamic memory allocation and must serialise the outgoing messages into a static array, which forces the definition of the write iterator to be